rem-aster/rem-aster/README.md

   "shell": "zsh",
   "os for code": "ubuntu in wsl",
   "code editor": "vscode",
-  "achievements": ["Had an internship in VK (4 months total)", "Go course by Yandex completed", "Had a minecraft server (80+ online daily)"]
+  "achievements": ["Had an internship in VK (4 months total)", "Go course by Yandex completed", "Had a minecraft server (80+ online daily)", "Learned Rust by myself"]
 }
 ```